Get The Visibility Your Company Needs

 The General Work Visa, in comparison, requires an employment contact with a South African company in the first instance, labour market testing and a Department of Labour application.

 The Intra-Company Transfer (ICT) Work Visa specifically provides for the temporary transfer of a foreign national who is employed abroad by a foreign company operating in a branch, subsidiary or affiliate relationship with a company in South Africa.
-This visa category is restricted to a maximum period of four years and is not renewable.
+This visa category is restricted to a maximum period of four years, is not renewable and only allows the foreign national to work in the role in which they were transferred.
 Amongst other requirements, the South African company must undertake to ensure that a plan is developed for the transfer of skills to a South African citizen or permanent resident during the period of the transfer.